sheraadams/sheraadams.github.io/README.md

 I reproduced this project locally with a step-by-step guide detailing the process.
 This enhancement reduces future workflows and increases efficiency.
 While the setup process was generally similar, there are important differences in these workflows.

 To conform to secure software best practices I removed the hard-coded passwords from the Jupyter Notebook file and used environment variables for all passwords in the program.
-To accomplish this within the project, I changed the file to a Python file and set the environment variables in the terminal in Visual Studio Code.
+To accomplish this within the project, I set environment variables in the terminal in Visual Studio Code.

 Hard coding passwords should always be avoided and sensitive information should be protected and stored safely.
 Configuration settings like passwords should always be separated from code to prevent accidental mishandling and unauthorized access.